How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

 The Havco Fusion Floor Manufacturing Process at a Glance

-It starts with 100% oak lumber, 100% of the time.
+Starts with 100% oak lumber, 100% of the time

 Higher glass-fiber content composite for consistent, engineered strength